 Membership in a fraternity and sorority is a lifetime commitment upon initiation into a chapter.
 If an organization loses their active status, you will be unable to join another chapter.
 Additionally, if you transfer to another institution, you may affiliate with your chapter at that institution or work to establish your chapter.
 Under very rare circumstances, you may petition your chapter's Inter/National Headquarters to disaffiliate from membership.

-Panhellenic formal recruitment will begin on Wednesday, January 27, 2021 and end with bid day on Sunday, January 31, 2021.
-Orientation will be held virtually on Tuesday, January 26, 2021.
-To stay within the COVID guidelines set by Lehigh University and sorority chapter headquarters, all parts of primary recruitment will be fully virtual.
-If you have any questions, contact the Office of Fraternity and Sorority Affairs at email@example.com.
+Panhellenic formal recruitment will begin on Wednesday, January 17th, 2024 and end with bid day on Sunday, January 21st, 2024.
+Orientation is mandatory and will be held on Tuesday, January 16th, 2024.
+If you have any questions, contact our office at firstname.lastname@example.org.

 No student participating in recruitment or intake for any council or chapter is guaranteed a bid to a Lehigh University chapter.
 In regards to formal sorority recruitment, Panhel does their best to place each woman who completes the entire recruitment process.
 For IFC and CGC chapters, it is in the best interest of the potential new member to participate in recruitment and/or intake events to show interest.
 Students are always welcome to send a letter of recommendation to the chapter.
-This letter can be submitted to the OFSA.
+This letter can be submitted to our office.